Smith reported that 94% of the ENT surgeons in the United Kingdom prescribe betahistine to their Meniere's patients

 The author also uses Betahistine to treat severe motion intolerance (e.g. Matsnev and Sigaleva, 2007).
 Betahistine can be used in children (Gryczynska, Drobik-Wasiewicz et al. 2007).
 While claims have been made that Betahistine is associated with weight loss, these appear to be unfounded (Barak, Greenway et al. 2008).
 Still, recent papers suggest that betahistine may prevent weight gain in rats on an antipsychotic (Lian et al, 2014).

 There are numerous puzzling aspects to betahistine and the jury is still out regarding whether or not it is an effective medication.
 Many studies report that betahistine cannot be distinguished from placebo.
 There are also some troublesome reports comparing betahistine to other medications that are almost certainly placebos, that can be interpreted in the same way.
 Klein et al (1998) reported that a homeopathic medication was equivalent in efficacy to betahistine.
 As homeopathic medications are generally felt to be placebos because of the extremely high dilutions with which they are administered, this suggests that either the Klein study was flawed, or that betahistine is also a placebo.
-Fujino et al (1994) reported betahistine to have a positive effect when combined with rehabilitation.
+Almost all of the literature concerning betahistine are from countries other than the United States.

 Side-effects are generally minimal.
 The author of this review has encountered stomach upset in several, worsening asthma, headache (Barak et al, 2007), and chest tightness as side-effects.
 Of course, these symptoms could be found in a placebo.